nickgraffis/tailwind-toast/README.md

 # Tailwind Toast 🍞

-# FYI - Working on a pretty big update, same concept, v2 ETA Feb 14💖
+# FYI - Working on a pretty big update, same concept, v2 ETA End of March

 ## Usage
 You can pull the package in with `npm install tailwind-toast`!